Dan-Duran/website-rsync-backup/README.md

 The script includes error checking for critical operations:
 - Ensures it's run with root privileges
 - Checks for sufficient disk space before starting the backup
-- Logs errors and exits if critical operations fail
+- Logs errors and sends email notifications (if configured) if critical operations fail

+## Security Considerations

+- The `send_notification.sh` script contains sensitive email credentials.
+Ensure it has restricted permissions (`chmod 700 send_notification.sh`).
+- Consider using environment variables or a separate configuration file for sensitive information.

 ## License